kjswaruph/fossee-daily-progress/sso-automation/Task.md

 ### Overview

-The `keycloak` script automates the process of creating a Keycloak client for Drupal SSO integration using kcadm.sh script file.
+The `keycloak_client_setup` script automates the process of creating a Keycloak client for Drupal SSO integration using kcadm.sh script file.

 ### Setup Directory